magjac/graphviz-visual-editor/README.md

 ## Implemented Features ##

-* Render a graph from a textual [DOT](https://www.graphviz.org/doc/info/lang.html) repesentation.
+* Rendering of a graph from a textual [DOT](https://www.graphviz.org/doc/info/lang.html) repesentation.
-* Pan and zoom of the graph.
+* Panning and zooming the graph.
-* Edit the DOT source in a context sensitive text editor.
+* Editing the DOT source in a context sensitive text editor.
-* Visually edit the graph through mouse interactions:
+* Visual editing of the graph through mouse interactions:
   * Insert node shapes by click or drag-and-drop.
   * Select default node style, color and fillcolor.
   * Draw edges between nodes.
   * Select nodes and edges by click or by area drag.
   * Delete selected nodes and edges.
   * Cut/Copy-and-paste a selected node.
-* Update the DOT source automatically when the graph is visually edited.
+* Automatic update of the DOT source when the graph is visually edited.
-* Update the graph automatically when the DOT source is edited.
+* Automatic update of the graph when the DOT source is edited.
-* Perform an animated transition of the graph into a new state when changes are made.
+* Animated transition of the graph into a new state when changes are made.
-* The DOT source and the application state are preserved during page reload by automatic save and retrieve to/from local storage in the browser.
+* Preservation of the DOT source and the application state during page reloads by automatic save and retrieve to/from local storage in the browser.
 * Options:
   * Automatically fit the graph to the avaible drawing area.
   * Select Graphviz layout engine.